johndiginee/Backend_Stage_Two_Task/DOCUMENTATION.md

 python3 manage.py runserver
 ```

-### Deployment

-* Deploy the API on a server of your choice (e.g., AWS, Heroku, or a VPS).

-* Configure your production settings, including database settings and security settings.

-* Set up a production-ready web server (e.g., Nginx or Apache) to serve your Django application.

-* Ensure you have proper authentication and authorization mechanisms in place for production use.

-* Use a reverse proxy (e.g., Gunicorn or uWSGI) to serve your Django application in production.

 ### Deployment to Heroku via Github Actions

 Visit https://github.com/username/Backend_Stage_Two_Task/settings/secrets/actions to and create new repository secret for HEROKU_API_KEY and HEROKU_APP_NAME